Skip to content

 Course Overview

-The UW School of Dentistry must demonstrate that all our graduates are competent in clinical dentistry, as defined by our own competency statements and those of the Commission on Dental Accreditation (CODA).
+The UW School of Dentistry must demonstrate that all our graduates are competent in clinical dentistry, as defined by UWSOD competency statements and those of the Commission on Dental Accreditation (CODA).
 Evidence of successful completion of each of these competency assessments is formally collected in this course.
-There are no class sessions.
-The competency assessments are completed in other third- and especially fourth-year clinical and didactic courses.
-This course allows everyone, students and faculty alike, to keep track of students’ progress towards graduation and ensures that all requirements for graduation are fulfilled.
+There are no formal class sessions.
+The competency assessments are completed in third- and fourth-year clinical and didactic courses.
+This course allows everyone, students and faculty alike, to keep track of students’ progress toward graduation and ensures that all students fulfill their requirements for graduation.

 Learning Objectives